 We aim to educate and inspire the next generation of videogame players and makers.

 The world’s first cultural centre dedicated to videogames opened its doors in Nottingham in 2015.
-Within 2 years of opening we had welcomed 100,000 visitors, won two TripAdvisor Awards, staged four original exhibitions and kicked of a games music festival.
-We created Pixelheads an education programme for young people to talk about what games mean and how they are made.
+Within 3 years of opening, we had welcomed 100,000 visitors, won two TripAdvisor Awards, staged four original exhibitions and kicked off a games music festival.
+We created Pixelheads, an education programme for young people to talk about what games mean and how they are made.
 We have been recognised by Arts Council of England, Creative England, Creative Scotland, UK Young Artists, the British Library and many others as a leading proponent of videogame culture.
 We host games talks, conferences and events about games culture, production, education and diversity.

-Meanwhile, in late 2016 Rick Gibson and Ian Livingstone proposed that the games sector needed a new agency for games culture, mirroring the British Film Institute but for games.
+Meanwhile, in late 2016, Rick Gibson and Ian Livingstone proposed that the games sector needed a new agency for games culture, the BGI, mirroring the British Film Institute but for games.
 The campaign for the BGI was launched in early 2017 and quickly won support from over 550 games, arts, education and finance organisations.
-The BGI was founded in late 2017, won its first funding in early 2018, and merged with the National Videogame Foundation (which ran the National Videogame Arcade in Nottingham) in mid-2018, it became a charity in April 2019.
+The BGI campaign was founded in late 2017, won its first funding in early 2018, and anmnounced plans to merge with the National Videogame Foundation (which ran the National Videogame Arcade in Nottingham) in mid-2018, it became a charity in April 2019.
 The charity runs a range of educational programmes around games culture, research, production, skills and diversity.
-Find out more about the BGI and its educational work here.
-See who governs the BGI here.
+Find out more about the BGI’s story and its educational work.